gdscbpdc/GDSC-SnP/docs/council_structure.md

 - **Co-Lead**: Assists the Lead in leadership responsibilities and may oversee specific areas of focus within the council(Technical or Marketing).

+- **Co-Lead of External Affairs**: Responsible for managing relations with external bodies such as Google, other clubs, and the Student Council.
+This role also includes coordinating external events in collaboration with our university.

-- **Management Lead or 2nd Co-Lead**: Responsible for managing the overall operations and coordination of different teams within the council.
+- **Management Lead**: Responsible for managing the overall operations and coordination of different teams within the council.
 Some responsibilities include:
     - Strategic planning and goal setting.
     - Overseeing team performance and ensuring alignment with organizational objectives.
     - Acting as a liaison between different teams and stakeholders.
-  - Manager of External Affairs & University Relations

 - **Mentors**: Responsible for keeping the Administrative Structure in Check, Advising the Lead and the Co-Lead in overall club management.
   - Helping the council technically and managerially when needed and keeping the systems and procedures in check.

 - **Technical Lead**: Responsible for technical aspects of the council's operations, including:
     - Leading technical projects and initiatives.
     - Ensuring the reliability and security of technical systems.
     - Providing technical guidance and support to team members.
     - Planning for competitions and technical workshops and bootcamps

-- **Marketing Lead**: Oversees marketing strategies and initiatives, including:
+- **Marketing/Creative Lead**: Oversees marketing strategies and initiatives, and is responsible for guiding the creative direction and output of the council.
+Their responsibilities are as follows:
     - Developing marketing campaigns to promote the council's activities or services.
     - Conducting active research and gaining insights into the councils marketing efforts.
     - Managing branding and communication efforts.

-- **Creative Lead**: Responsible for guiding the creative direction and output of the council, such as:
-  - Leading design and content creation efforts.
+    - Learning design and content creation efforts.
     - Ensuring consistency and quality in visual materials.
-  - Collaborating with other teams to integrate creative elements into projects.
+    - Collaborating with other team sto integrate creative elements into projects.

-- **Finance Lead**: Manages financial matters within the council, including:
+### Teams

+- **Management Team**
+    - Management Lead
+    - Finance Executive
+    - SnP Executive
+    - DB Executive
+    - Management Executive

+- **Technical Team**
+    - Technical Head
+    - Cybersecurity Head
+    - Web and App Development Head
+    - CC and CTF Head
-  - Budget planning and management.
+    - IoT and Robotics Head
-  - Financial reporting and analysis.
+    - AI and ML Head
-  - Ensuring compliance with financial regulations and policies set by the lead, Google DSC and the University.
+    - Technical Executives

+- **Marketing/Creative Team**
+    - Marketing/Creative Head
+    - Marketing/Creative Executives

 ### Reporting Structure: